-How do you find a good lawyer for a serious personal injury lawsuit?
+How do you find the right Idaho injury attorney for your serious personal injury lawsuit?
 Who should your Idaho injury attorney be?

 Please, Please, PLEASE, don’t make the mistake of choosing a personal injury lawyer from advertising alone.
 There is a reason that “high-volume” lawyers or “TV-Lawyers” get a bad reputation.
-Some of them will just settle your case quickly for whatever the insurance company offers.
+Its because some of them will just settle your case quickly for whatever the insurance company offers.

 So the way you find a good lawyer is: A little investigation.